RohanNero/Loyalty-Harvest-Raw/NOTES.md

 1. home page needs text under the icons
 2. createLeavesForm needs to display returned data
 3. add createMerkleForm to createMerkle page

+9/21 notes:

+1. Set up `user` landing page <-- **DONE**
+2. next figure out `createProof`, does this need to take the Tree as input?
+If so then all of the trees need to be stored in a db
+   - Do I need the entire merkle tree in order to create a proof?
+   - I think so, meaning we need the user's address as input and the merkle root perhaps?
+This would search our db for the tree matching our inputted root, and then using the tree and the address, it will generate a proof.
+   - INPUT: user address and merkle root (pairs with a tree from db)
+   - OUTPUT: proof array
+3. set up `createSignature`, this needs to take an address as input in the form, and then connect to **Metamask** to sign it.
+   - INPUT: user address
+   - OUTPUT: signature
+4. set up `claim`, this needs to allow users to pass all input needed for the function call and then send a transaction
+   - INPUT: proof,
+   - OUTPUT: amount claimed
+5. set up `createEvent`
+   - INPUT:
+   - OUTPUT: eventId ?
+Will the events have an Id?
+6. create `getHeldUntil` for users.
+   - api that returns the block a user held until
+   - will this api use the merkle tree to view the data? or should we make a call similarly to the `createLeaves` script to view the heldUntil time from the duration?
+We can either get the data from the chain or from our tree
+   - figure out which one is easier and do it